 - Offer to present Texas SmartScape workshops to employee groups at large local businesses.

 - Ask local homebuilders, realtors, and mortgage lenders to add the Texas SmartScape webpage link to their website, or provide a Texas SmartScape brochure and/or bookmark to new homeowners.
-(Texas SmartScape bookmarks are available for sale as part of the annual stormwater cooperative purchase.)
+(Texas SmartScape bookmarks are available as a free, printable file upon request.)

 What if our event is planned for another month?